 As the song says, “It’s the most wonderful time of the year!”
-But sticking to your Christmas budget can be a nightmare, as you try to save money in the face of unyielding consumerism.
+But trying to do Christmas on a budget can be anything but wonderful, especially when it seems like you have to spend money everywhere you turn.

-Fortunately, there are a number of ways to have both a festive and frugal holiday season, allowing you to save money without having to give up the parts of Christmas that you love the most!
+Fortunately, there are a number of ways to have both a festive and frugal holiday season, letting you save money without having to give up the parts of Christmas that you love the most!

 So let’s get started!